mzzchy/shopify_challenge/README.md

 1. Upload one/bulk images
 2. Show uploaded images in grid
 3. Delete one/bulk images (The frontend of Bulk deletion hasn't been implemented but the API is provided)
+4. Search by image name
+5. Pytest for all api endpoints

 ## TODO(I will try to finish these feature before the deadline):
 1. Set a independent name for uploaded image.
 (Almost front end)
-2. Search by Image Name. (archieved by front end)
-3. Setup Authorization system to allow user create accounts and mark image as privated or public
+2. Setup Authorization system to allow user create accounts and mark image as privated or public
-4. Lazy load image.
+3. Lazy load image.
-5. Adding pyTest to backend

 ## Further Thought